Lilith2/Butter-squad-dma/README.md

 - Displays a distance for any vehicle

 ### Gameplay Features

+- Extended Interactions: Interact with objects from greater distances
+- No Recoil, No Spread, No Sway ALL IN ONE feature (credits Lilith2) Gun model will still look lively and correct but all shots are pin point perfect to original Point of Aim.

+Crossed out means I haven't verified how bugged or jank it is.
+Butters coded this haphazzardly and introduced many chances to crash the game client.
+In most cases, his features don't even work.
+~~
 - Rapid Fire: Customize fire rates for any weapon
 - Infinite Ammo: Never run out of ammunition
 - Quick Swap: Instantly switch between weapons